 Arrangements by Clancy Strickland Wheeler Funeral Home and Cremation Service, Wake Forest, NC.
 (919-556-7400)

-To send flowers to the family or plant a tree in memory of Jacqueline Brigitte Oudia, please visit our floral store.
+To send flowers to Jacqueline Brigitte Oudia's family, please visit our floral store.